lab-sun/VLD/README.md

 # Vision-and-Language Driving: A Benchmark for Long-horizon Human-instructed Autonomous Driving

-We introduces a novel task, **Vision-and-Language Driving (VLD)**, aiming to enable vehicles to follow long-horizon human natural-language instructions to autonomously navigate in traffic environments.
-We also build a dataset (**VLD dataset**) for the VLD task and proposed a baseline approach based on fine-tuning Qwen2-VL.
+We introduce a novel task, **Vision-and-Language Driving (VLD)**, aiming to enable vehicles to follow long-horizon human natural-language instructions to autonomously navigate in traffic environments.

 ## Data Collection